microsoft/BotBuilder-V3/bot-framework-faq.md

 Any bot with an internet-accessible REST endpoint can be connected to Skype via the Bot Framework Bot Connector.
 The Bot Framework provides SDKs designed to create text/sms, image and card-capable bots, which constitute the majority of bot interactions today across conversation experiences.
 The [Skype Bot SDK and APIs](http://www.skype.com/en/developer/signup) enable those interactions plus bot interactions which are Skype-specific and tuned to leverage the unique capabilities found in Skype, among them rich audio and video experiences.

+## Is Facebook Messenger a supported channel?

+Yes!
+With the addition of Facebook Messenger as a supported channel, your text, image, card, and button capable bots may reach more people across an even broader variety of the world’s top conversation experiences.

 ## Why are Google Hangouts and other channels missing?
 Do you intend to support these channels in the future?

 A variety of factors contribute to channel support, among them SDK availability, user demand and schedule.
 When there is an available SDK for these channels we intend to make them available in the framework.